-- Personal Benefit Statements, which give individual members information annually on the benefits they may receive. - 'Talking Pensions', a magazine explaining in an informal way the options open to employees. - · 'Member Guide', the explanatory booklet for the Money Purchase Section. - 'Member Guide', the explanatory booklet for the Final Salary Section. - 'AVC Fund Fact Sheets' for members of the Final Salary Section giving full details of the available AVC options.
+- Personal Benefit Statements, which give individual members information annually on the benefits they may receive. - 'Member Guide', the explanatory booklet for the Money Purchase Section. - 'Member Guide', the explanatory booklet for the Final Salary Section. - 'AVC Fund Fact Sheets' for members of the Final Salary Section giving full details of the available AVC options.

 All of these publications are online at our website www.kingfisherpensions.com; alternatively they may be obtained from the relevant company contacts.
-Kingjisher